IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/voice-personal-assistant/create-a-custom-alexa-handler-service.md

 and the [AASB message definitions](https://alexa.github.io/alexa-auto-sdk/docs/aasb/) pages.

-The stock Alexa service of TomTom IndiGO already implements message handlers for many of the topics offered by Alexa Auto, namely:
+The stock Alexa service of TomTom Digital Cockpit already implements message handlers for many of the topics offered by Alexa Auto, namely:

 - AddressBook